theronic/hoist/README.md

 # Hoist

 Hoist is a visual programming language with a strong concept of symbolic origin.
 Hoist is inspired by Excel and reversible datalog.
-The term 'hoist' comes from pulling hard-coded values 'up' out of a chunk of code and replacing them with abstract symbols that make the code reusable, parameterisable.
+The term 'hoist' comes from pulling hard-coded values 'up' out of a chunk of code and replacing them with abstract symbols that makes the code reusable, parameterisable.

 Something as simple as this: